 Exhausting disability leave allowance

-If you are unable to return to work at least 50 percent time in your current or alternate position in the reasonably foreseeable future, your employment with the UW may end (in accordance with applicable policies, laws, and collective bargaining agreements).
+If you are unable to return to work at least 50 percent time in your current or an alternate position in the reasonably foreseeable future, your employment with the UW may end (in accordance with applicable policies, laws, and collective bargaining agreements).